acdalal/github-workflow-activity/activity.md

 ## Form teams

-Form a of 2 or 3 person team.
-It's better to work with someone who is using the same operating system as you.
+Find a partner, then pair up with another pair.
+These 2 pairs will form a team.

-Each team member will sometimes be a maintainer and sometimes a contributor.
+Each pair will sometimes be a maintainer and sometimes a contributor.
 Rotate roles as necessary to ensure everyone in your team gets a chance to experience each role.

 ## Overview